 8.01.
 Maintenance by Association.
 The Association shall be responsible for the operation, maintenance, and repair of the Common Elements.

 8.02.
 Maintenance by Owners.
-Except for the maintenance required of the Association under Section 8.01, each Owner shall be responsible for keeping his or her Lot and all improvements thereon in a clean and sanitary condition and in good order and repair, which shall include, but shall not be limited to, prompt removal of all litter, trash, refuse and waste, keeping land, including lawns and shrub beds, well maintained and free of trash, uncut grass and weeds, keeping all sediment resulting from land disturbance or construction confined to the respective Owner’s property; complying with all governmental health and safety requirements; mowing lawn on a regular basis, pruning trees and shrubs, removing and replacing any dead plant material, repainting improvements, and repair of damage and deterioration to improvements.
+Except for the maintenance required of the Association under Section 8.01, each Owner shall be responsible for keeping his or her Lot and all improvements thereon in a clean and sanitary condition and in good order and repair, which shall include, but shall not be limited to, prompt removal of all litter, trash, refuse and waste, keeping land, including lawns and shrub beds, well maintained and free of trash, uncut grass and weeds, keeping all sediment resulting from land disturbance or construction confined to the respective Owner’s property; complying with all governmental health and safety requirements; mowing lawn on a regular basis, pruning trees and shrubs, repainting improvements, and repair of damage and deterioration to improvements.

 If an Owner fails to maintain his or her Lot and the improvements thereon in accordance with this Section 8.02 in a manner reasonably satisfactory to the Board, the Board shall give written notice to such Owner, and if the necessary maintenance is not completed within ninety (90) days thereafter, the Association shall have the right, through its agents, contractors, and employees, to enter upon the Lot of the defaulting Owner and repair, maintain, and restore the Lot and the exterior of the building and any other improvements erected thereon in a reasonable and good and workmanlike manner.
-The cost of such repair, maintenance, or restoration shall be added to and become part of the assessment to which such Lot is subject.
+The cost of such repair, maintenance, or restoration shall constitute a special assessment to which such Lot is subject.

 ARTICLE IX